bashbox/bashbox/README.md

 }
 ```

-You can try run the project by running:
+You can run the project by:

 ```bash
 bashbox run --release